lwjohnst86/analyzing-cohorts-course/slides/chapter_2_video_1.md

 `@script`
 We use the gather function from tidyr to convert to long form.
-Again, for this example, I'll use head to keep the first four rows.
-Gather takes three arguments, not including the data argument provided by the pipe.
-The next two arguments are the names of the new columns that will contain the original variable names and the values from those original columns.
-Let's be simple and call the new columns variable and value.
-The next arguments are the one or more variables we want to include or exclude from the gathering action.
-In this case, we want to exclude subject ID by using minus.
+For illustration I'll only show four rows using head.
+Gather takes four arguments: data, key, value, and the variable selection.
+Data is already given by the pipe.
+The key is the name to give the new column that will contain the original variable names.
+The value is the name to give the new column that will contain the variable values.
+We'll simply call the new columns variable and value.
+The last optional argument is the one or more variables we want to include or exclude from gathering.
+Here we want to exclude subject ID by using minus.

-Looking at the longer data, we see that the original columns are now stacked on top of each other in two new columns, one for the variable names and the other for the variable value.
+Longer data is in more of a stacked form, with variable names as data in a column here called variable and their associated value in a new column, again, here called value.

 ---